-UTIs can often be treated with a course of antibiotic tablets lasting 7-14 days.
+Urinary tract infections (UTIs) can often be treated with a seven to 14 day course of antibiotic tablets.

-Drink plenty of fluids while you are waiting for the antibiotics to take effect, as this will help relieve symptoms of a high temperature.
+You should drink plenty of fluids while you're waiting for the antibiotics to take effect because it will help relieve a high temperature.
 Paracetamol can be used to relieve pain.

-It's important to see your doctor as soon as possible if you develop symptoms of a UTI, as it could spread to the cysts in your kidneys if left untreated.
+It's important to see your GP as soon as possible if you develop symptoms of a UTI, as it could spread to the cysts in your kidneys if left untreated.

-Infection in the cysts is harder to cure, because it can be difficult for the antibiotics to penetrate them.
-If the infection persists despite antibiotic treatment, the infected cysts may need to be drained during surgery or with a needle inserted through your skin.
+Infection in the cysts is harder to cure because it can be difficult for the antibiotics to penetrate them.
+If the infection persists despite antibiotic treatment, the infected cysts may need to be drained during surgery or using a needle inserted through your skin.

-In severe, persistent or frequently recurring cases, having surgery to remove one or both of your kidneys – followed by dialysis or a kidney transplant (see below) – may be recommended.
+If you have severe, persistent or frequently recurring UTIs, you may need surgery to remove one or both of your kidneys, followed by dialysis or a kidney transplant (see below).

-You will have blood tests at varying intervals to check your kidney function.
-You should discuss with your doctors how you would like to be treated if your condition reaches a stage where your kidneys stop working altogether (kidney failure).
+You'll have blood tests at varying intervals to monitor your kidney function.
+You should discuss with your doctors what treatment you'd like if your condition reaches a stage where your kidneys stop working altogether (kidney failure).

 The two main treatment options for kidney failure are:

 - dialysis – where a machine replicates some of your kidneys' functions